levindoneto/numeric-calculus/README.md

-# calnum
+# Numeric Calculus

-Repository with auxilar material for the course of numeric calculus
+Repository with codes with methods for the course of numeric calculus of the Federal University of Rio Grande do Sul.

+**Author:** Levindo Gabriel Taschetto Neto.
+**Used language:** Scilab.